mentat-collective/emmy/README.md

 ```

 Emmy is based on the engine behind [The Structure and Interpretation of
-Classical Mechanics][SICM], and has a built-in API for exploring Lagrangian and
+Classical Mechanics][sicm-book-url], and has a built-in API for exploring
-Hamiltonian mechanics.
+Lagrangian and Hamiltonian mechanics.

 Define a [Lagrangian](https://en.wikipedia.org/wiki/Lagrangian_mechanics) for a
 central potential `U` acting on a particle with mass `m`: